-- William and Brisbane Streets two-way conversion, and associated works, budget \$325,329.
+William and Brisbane Street two-way conversion, and associated works, budget \$325,329.
 The City applied for Main Roads WA approval in July 2016.
 The approved drawings were received 14 June 2017.
-Upon receiving the approval the City sent Main Roads a quotation request for the Traffic Control Signal works, Line-marking and Signage. - Upon receipt of the quotation(s) a report will be presented to Council to consider a program for the implementation of the works. - Loftus / Bourke Streets, pedestrian crossing phases, budget \$150,000, with the City's contribution being \$75,000.
-However Main Roads estimate for the electrical and civil works is in the order of \$170,000 for which they will only contribute to the electrical works, approx. \$70,000.
-The City is currently in discussions with Main Roads to change the scope of works so as to the reduce costs, with an anticipated construction date in the second quarter of 2017/18. - Vincent / Oxford Streets, banning the right movement into Oxford Street south from Vincent Street east bound, installing a cyclist 'head start' box in Oxford Street north bound, budget \$65,000.
-Main Roads has provided an 'Approved in Principle' but has requested further traffic analysis.
-Anticipated construction date in the second quarter of 2017/18. - Vincent / Fitzgerald Streets and William / Bulwer Street intersections, pedestrian crossing improvements, combined budget \$290,000.
+Upon receiving the approval the City sent Main Roads a quotation request for Traffic Control Signal works, Line-marking and Signage.

+- Upon receipt of quotation(s) a report will be presented to Council to consider a program for the implementation of the works. - Loftus / Bourke Streets, pedestrian crossing phases, budget \$150,000, with the City's contribution being \$75,000.
+However Main Roads estimate for the electrical and civil works is \$170,000 for which they will only contribute to the electrical works, approx. \$70,000.
+The City is currently in discussions with Main Roads to change the scope of works in order to reduce costs, with an anticipated construction date in the second quarter of 2017/18. - Vincent / Oxford Streets, banning the right movement into Oxford Street south from Vincent Street east bound, installing a cyclist 'head start' box in Oxford Street north bound, budget \$65,000.
+Main Roads has 'Approved in Principle' but has requested further traffic analysis.
+Anticipated construction date in the second guarter of 2017/18. - Vincent / Fitzgerald Streets and William / Bulwer Street intersections, pedestrian crossing improvements, combined budget \$290,000.
 Both projects have been approved by Main Roads, and an order number issued by the City.
 Preliminary site works have commenced, and anticipate that both projects will be completed in the first quarter of 2017/18.